ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 You can specify multiple *DefaultAuditSet* values separated by commas

-**Note**: The following procedures don't apply to Office 365 Group mailboxes (they're limited to the default actions).
+**Note**: The following procedures don't apply to Office 365 Group mailboxes (they're limited to the default actions as described [here](#mailbox-actions-for-office-365-group-mailboxes)).

 This example restores the default audited mailbox actions for all logon types on the mailbox mark@contoso.onmicrosoft.com.